tanaka31-dot/PennInTouchLite/README.md

 We will implement the main feature of PennInTouch in this section, which is add and drop course.
 We will develop appropriate views to enable these action.

 ### Routes for `RegistrationsController`
-You'll need to modify `routes.rb` to add 2 routes, one for adding a course for a student, and one for dropping a course for a student.
+You'll need to modify `routes.rb` to add 2 routes, one for adding a course for a student (user), and one for dropping a course for a student (user).
 The HTTP methods and the paths are completely up to you, although our recommended combination is:
 * POST method, for path "/add_course/:user_id/:course_id"
 * DELETE method, for path "/drop_course/:user_id/:course_id"